 “You owe me one.”

 Fun over, we hit the trail as quickly as possible.
-The Japanese man thanked me for my patronage, but probably smoked up half of his inventory after we left to calm his nerves.
+The Japanese man thanked me for my patronage, but probably smoked up half of his inventory to calm his nerves after we left.
 Peace was restored and everyone relaxed a bit.

 Pretty soon, the trail began to split.
 Then again.
 Then again.
 The clear trail forked into a matrix of deer trails, human trails, cow paths, water drainage paths, and brown lines possibly made on purpose to confuse tourists.
 The guesthouse owner was right, after all.

 Knee-high yellow grass was mashed flat in various places, and one of those places where I stepped had no soil below it.
 The grass was literally concealing the edge of a cliff — a deadfall — which blended seamlessly with the field.
 Luckily, I was paying attention, otherwise it could have made for a very expensive travel insurance claim.

 I wasted hours scrambling down trails that abruptly ended in vertical drops down cliff faces — all with serious ‘pucker factor’ as we used to say in the army — only having to climb up again and follow another dead end.
 Maybe I would get to break out that survival kit after all.

 I was quickly crossing the fine line between “turned around” and “lost.”

 Eventually one faint trail led into an orchard with a small house.
 Where there’s a house, especially a business, there’s usually a path to the valley floor.
 After a less-than-cordial entanglement with the owner’s barbed wire fence, I hobbled down an impressive set of stone stairs with tiny specks of blood forming around new holes in my shorts.

 I used a single alcohol wipe — the only useful item in my two-kilogram survival kit — to clean up.